Construction & Transit Updates Impacting Toronto-Danforth

 Metrolinx is conducting overnight Ontario Line construction in the rail corridor that can't be conducted during the day safely when trains are operating.

-This phase of overnight rail corridor work will begin on Saturday, December 14th.
-This work includes retaining wall construction, noise barrier installation and more along the rail corridor.
+This work includes track work, bridge repairs, retaining wall construction, noise barrier installation and more along the rail corridor.

 Overnight rail corridor work hours are Monday to Sunday from 8 p.m. to 5 a.m.